Santa Marta Cruises, Colombia

 You’ll explore mesmerising Santa Marta on this driving tour – South America’s oldest surviving city.
 It’s a place of contrasts and, between high-rise hotels and glossy shopping malls, Spanish colonial buildings line up in squares shaded by acacia trees.
 You’ll be transported around all the big sights by coach, pausing to admire Colombia’s oldest church, and the Bolivar Plaza, a hive of lunching locals and camera-toting tourists.
 Your driving tour comes to a close at La Quinta de San Pedro Alejandrino, a 17th-century hacienda that once belonged to Simon Bolivar.
 Bolivar led Colombia’s fight for independence, and was celebrated for freeing several South American countries from the Spanish Empire.
 You’ll enjoy an access-all-areas visit, checking out the impressive artwork and furniture that remains since the freedom fighter’s death in 1830.
 The garden is the star of the show, though – it’s full of blooms, as well as a small population of iguanas.

 Colombia is the second most biodiverse country on earth, so there’s a lot of flora and fauna to discover.
 Today will see you touring Tayrona National Park, a protected area that covers more than 37,000 acres.
 Most of it’s covered in rainforest and white-sand beaches, and the wildlife count includes 100 types of mammal, 200 species of birds and 50 different reptiles.
-You’ll enjoy a guided walking tour through the jungle, before being transported to the Ecohabs Hotel, a peaceful retreat hidden in the cliffs above the forest.
-Snacks and cold drinks will be served on the property’s outdoor terrace, which offers up some of the best views for miles.
+You'll enjoy a guided walking tour through the jungle, before visiting Piscinita beach where you will have some free time.
+You'll then be transported to a local restaurant overlooking a stream and forest clad hills.
+Snacks and cold drinks will be served prior to the return drive to the pier.